Inspiration Is a Tricky Beast

 1. Study Other Works of Art

 When you feel like you need drawing inspiration, study other works of art.
 Absorb what makes an artist’s work great and what they can improve on.
-Doing this will develop your sense of what makes good art and give you some ideas to use for the next time you sit down to draw.
+Doing this will develop your sense of what makes good art and give you some ideas to use the next time you sit down to draw.

 - Don’t restrict yourself to one type of art, either.
 Even if you only sketch realistic drawings, you could find inspiration in caricatures.
 Or, if you are a cartoonist, feel free to look at semi-realistic paintings.
 Sample ideas from all artistic mediums, and you will develop unique, original concepts.